marcusawereally/codewars/README.md

 # codewars
 Just me saving my work from codewars.
-It is public and if you happen upon it, critiques are welcome.
+It is public and if you happen upon it, critiques that teach are welcome.